‘Dunc’ Jamieson Award is presented each year to an individual who exemplifies their dedication to – and the enjoyment of – the game of hockey.

 In the memory of Pat Quinn, the coach award is presented annually to an individual regardless of their level of coaching that help and share excellence by educating players in the sport of hockey

 All applications may be sent to the B.C.
 Hockey Hall of Fame Society office.
-Contact us for details.
+View the nomination page for more info.